-For women and children escaping domestic violence, Becky’s House offers a safe haven for victims to improve their economic status, achieve self-sufficiency and ultimately transform their lives.
-The program encompasses a 24-hour domestic violence hotline, an emergency shelter and four transitional housing communities along with supportive services including counseling, legal, financial, housing, and employment resources.
+Our Becky’s House domestic violence program offers a safe haven for women, men, and children to overcome trauma, improve their economic status, and ultimately achieve self-sufficiency.
+The program encompasses a 24-hour domestic violence hotline, an emergency shelter, and four transitional housing communities along with supportive services.

-Becky’s House Transitions is a one-year transitional housing program for families who are survivors of domestic violence.
-The YWCA partners with landlords to place a qualified client as a tenant, lease the apartment for one year, and work closely with the family to live independently.
-The program includes life skills training, unit inspections and periodic communications with the landlord to ensure a successful tenancy.
+Becky’s House Transitions is a one-year transitional housing program for survivors of domestic violence.
+YWCA partners with landlords to place a qualified client as a tenant, lease the apartment for one year, and work closely with the family to live independently.
+The program includes life skills training, unit inspections, and periodic communications with the landlord to ensure a successful tenancy.
 Ultimately, families “transition in place” by assuming the lease upon completion of our program.

-Case management is a critical component of the YWCA’s strategy to assist women and families in recovering from the trauma of domestic violence.
+Case management is a critical component of each survivor's process within our program.
 Our case managers assess the needs of each client and their family to design an individualized plan to achieve their goals.

-Intensive group therapy sessions cover the cycle of domestic violence, self-esteem and assertiveness training, boundary setting, conflict resolution, and techniques to manage anger and stress.
-Individual counseling, as needed, is also provided.
+Individual and group therapy sessions cover topics such as the cycle of domestic violence, self-esteem and assertiveness training, boundary setting, conflict resolution, and techniques to manage anger and stress.

-Building economic security is a core component of the Becky’s House Program.
-Staffed by an Employment Development Manager and a Career Counselor, the YWCA Career Center offers assistance with resume writing and job search, as well as intership placement to gain valuable experience and hands-on skills.
+Building economic security is a core component of the Becky’s House program.
+Staffed by professional career counselors, our Career Center offers assistance with resume writing and job search, as well as intership placement to gain valuable experience and hands-on skills.

 Abusers often use financial resources as a method of control, including limiting access to money, prohibiting employment, destroying credit, and other tactics.
-The Becky’s House Program helps survivors of domestic violence gain critical financial knowledge, skills and resources.
+Our program helps survivors of domestic violence gain critical financial knowledge, skills, and resources.

 Children who witness domestic violence act similarly to children who have been physically abused, exhibiting symptoms such as depression, anger, low self esteem, confusion, withdrawal from personal contact with others, and guilt and shame.
 Enrichment activites offer a variety of therapeutic, social and educational programs to address the specific needs of children, including weekly reading groups and tutoring sessions, as well as visits to libraries, museums, parks, and community events.
 Proven to be an effective method healing, visual and creative arts opportunities are designed to encourage self expression through music, art, creative writing, and performance projects.

-The YWCA of San Diego County does not discriminate on the basis of race, color, religious creed, sex (including pregnancy, childbirth, or related medical condition), national origin, ancestry, age, physical disability, mental disability, medical condition, HIV/AIDS status, family care status, veteran status, marital status or sexual orientation (heterosexuality, homosexuality, and bisexuality) or any other basis protected by State or Federal laws.
-When necessary, YWCA also makes reasonable accommodations for disabled clients.
+YWCA of San Diego County does not discriminate on the basis of race, color, religious creed, sex (including pregnancy, childbirth, or related medical condition), national origin, ancestry, age, physical disability, mental disability, medical condition, HIV/AIDS status, family care status, veteran status, marital status, sexual orientation, gender identity, or any other basis protected by state or federal laws.
+When necessary, YWCA also makes reasonable accommodations for clients with disabilities.